k8ssandra/k8ssandra-operator/README.md

 If you run multiple kind clusters locally, you will have routable pod IPs assuming that they run on the same Docker network which is normally the case.
 We leverage this for our multi-cluster e2e tests.

 ## Architecture
 K8sandra Operator consists of a control plane and a data plane.
-Simply put the data plane deploys and manages pods.
+The control plane creates and manages that exist only in the api server.
+The data plane deploys and manages pods.
 The control plane does not deploy or manage pods.
 The control plane should be installed in only one cluster, i.e., the control plane cluster.
 The data plane can be installed on any number of clusters.

 **Note:** The control plane cluster can also function as a data plane cluster.